richardzhu64/debate-harmony/README.md

 coach.html.

 ## Use
-I'm just gonna run down the use of each html page.
+### HTML Pages

-Apology: Copied from CS50 finance, displays apology for errors.
+Apology: Displays apology message for errors.

-Layout: Slightly edited from CS50 finance - the navbar is a bit different with the DebateHarmony symbol and a few dropdowns.
+Layout: Stores general layout of the webpage - the navbar is a bit different with the DebateHarmony symbol and a few dropdowns.
 Very similar functionality.

-Register: Like Finance, users have to register first before logging in to access the pages on the website.
+Register: Users have to register first before logging in to access the pages on the website.
 For each user, there are 6 parts to
 registering: your name, username, password role (coach/debater), email, and contact info (optional).
-If anything is missing there should be a JS alert or an apology in python.
 The register method then checks if the username  or email is already taken - if it is, it won't enter it into the database and will return an apology.
-This info all gets stored in the users table, which then turns the password to a hash and attaches an id to the user as well.

 Login: When logging in, you must enter your username and password.
 Then it stores the session ID and redirects to the "/" route.